0x7466/action_control/README.md

 end
 ```

-If you try to open a page you will get an `ActionControl::AuthorizationNotPerformedError`.
+If you try to open a page you will get an `ActionControl::AuthenticationNotPerformedError` or `ActionControl::AuthorizationNotPerformedError`.
 This means that you have to instruct ActionControl when a user is authorized and when not.
-You can do this by creating a method called `authorized?` in your controller.
+You can do this by creating a method called `authenticated?` and `authorized?` in your controller.

 ```ruby
 class DashboardController < ApplicationController